Rajuchoudhary/Youtube---React-UI-Components/README.md

 ## How to use Components

--- Open Components folder, and copy & past UI component files in your project.
+-- Open Components folder (inside src folder), and copy & past UI component files in your project.